worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 ## 4. Feed Forward Neural Network
 - **Neural Network**: In this section, I used a single-layer neural network to classify non linearly seprable data in 1-D database.
 Alsp, I explored how many neurons it takes to classify a noisy XOR data with one hidden layer neural network.
 Then I used a single layer neural network to classify handwritten digits from the MNIST database.

-- **Activation Functions**: I compared different Activation Functions i.e. Sigmoid, Relu & Tanh
+- **Activation Functions**: I compared different Activation Functions i.e. Sigmoid, Relu & Tanh by using them on MNIST